Staff Directory

 Natalie Durieux, B.S.

-Natalie joined the HPRIR program as a Clinical Research Coordinator in 2023.
-She graduated from the University of Vermont in 2022, where she received a B.S. in Psychological Sciences and minored in Philosophy and Chemistry.
-She also captained the women’s soccer team at UVM.
-Natalie works on the Health Insurance Navigation Tools (HINT) study with Dr. Elyse Park, helps manage the SMART Program data repository for the Benson-Henry Institute for Mind Body Medicine, and serves as the HPRIR Program coordinator.
-Natalie’s research interests include mind-body interventions and holistic approaches to promote well-being.
+Natalie graduated from the University of Vermont in 2022, where she received a B.S. in Psychology and captained the women’s soccer team.
+She works on the Health Insurance Navigation Tools (HINT) study with Dr. Elyse Park, helps manage the SMART Program data repository for the Benson-Henry Institute for Mind Body Medicine, and serves as the HPRIR Center coordinator.
+Natalie’s research interests include psychoneuroimmunology, stress and coping, emotion regulation, mind-body interventions, and exploring social determinants of health.
 In the future, she plans to pursue a PhD in Clinical Psychology.

 Reid Anctil, B.S.